tianzhuo112/VTMagic/README.md

 # VTMagic

-VTMagic is a page manager library, you can custom every page controller by different identifier if you need.
+VTMagic is a page container library, you can custom every page controller by different identifier if you need.
 It's so easy to use!（[中文手册传送门](http://www.jianshu.com/p/cb2edb21055f)）

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Project directory first.
+To run the example project, clone the repo, and run `pod install` from the project directory first.

 ### Installation